- On July 12, 2018

 Stains, wrinkles, and damaged or worn clothing don’t help you feel your best.

-Taking care of your wardrobe helps it to last longer and increases its functionality, essential elements of practicing sustainable consumerism.
+Taking care of your wardrobe helps it last longer and increases its functionality, essential elements of practicing sustainable consumerism.

 I have pretty good success in preserving the quality of my clothing with the products and techniques I use.
 Note: this is not sponsored content, nor is it an official endorsement of any particular product – just sharing what works for me!